 \subsection{Stress calculation}

-The $M_z$ is usually expressed by all six components of the stress tensor in the crystal unit cell reference frame through two coefficients of the linear combination, see Exp.~\ref{eqn:Mz}.
+The $M_z$ is usually expressed by all six unique components of the symmetric stress tensor in the crystal unit cell reference frame through two linear combination coefficients, see Eq.~\ref{eqn:Mz}.
 Therefore, a 2D map of any component of the sensor or totals of axial or shear components would be quantitatively different from a correlated experimental image~\cite{kehayias_imaging_2019}.
-Here, we hypothesize that in the NV reference frame the shear components are negligible and the stresses could be conveniently expressed by a stress $\sigma_{NV}=\sigma_{xx}+\sigma_{yy}+\sigma_{zz}$, which is related by a single conversion factor to the measured frequency shift $M_z$, see Exp.~\ref{eqn:aNV}.
-Figure~\ref{Comsol} shows the simulated patterns of stresses $\sigma_{NV}$ in the 100-nm thick top diamond layer, calculated with the procedure described in Subsection C of Experimental methods.
-In the simulations we account for the effect of optical diffraction by convolution with a two-dimensional Gaussian kernel (“blur”) with 700-nm FWHM.
-The simulations show that at 19~$^{\circ}$C Cr$_2$O$_3$ films squeeze atoms in the top layer of the diamond, and at 37~$^{\circ}$C they stretch the atoms.
+Here, we hypothesize that in the NV reference frame, the shear components are negligible, and the stresses could be conveniently expressed by a stress component $\sigma_{NV}=\sigma_{xx}+\sigma_{yy}+\sigma_{zz}$, which is related by a single conversion factor to the measured frequency shift $M_z$, see Eq.~\ref{eqn:aNV}.
+Figure~\ref{Comsol} shows the simulated patterns of stresses $\sigma_{NV}$ in the 100-nm thick top diamond layer, calculated with the procedure described in Sec.
+II.
+C. In the simulations, we account for the effect of optical diffraction by convolution with a two-dimensional Gaussian kernel (“blur”) with 700-nm FWHM.
+The simulations show that at 19~$^{\circ}$C Cr$_2$O$_3$ films squeeze atoms in the top layer of the diamond, and at 37~$^{\circ}$C, they stretch the atoms.
 These crystal lattice changes are almost homogeneous under the whole area of films except edges and qualitatively similar to the corresponding $\Delta f$ maps shown in Fig.~\ref{maps}.
-Near the edges of films signs of stresses are flipped because the films push or pull the uncoated areas.
-For some reasons, these edge effects are not prominent in the experimental maps.
-The diference between calculations and experiments might be a result of chemical etching related artifacts, that change the geometry of the thin film edge, diverging from a perpendicular side of the thin film square.
+Near the edges of films, signs of stresses are flipped because the films push or pull the uncoated areas.
+For some reason, these edge effects are not prominent in the experimental maps.
+The difference between calculations and experiments might result from chemical etching-related artifacts that change the geometry of the thin film edge, diverging from a perpendicular side of the thin film square.